pnugues/edap01/assignments/perceptron.md

 2. Write a reader function for the LIBSVM format and scale the data in your set.
 You can write a simplified reader that assumes that all the attributes, including zeros, will have an index, i.e. ignore the sparse format.

 3. Write the perceptron program as explained in pages 723--725 in Russell-Norvig and in the slides and run it on your data set.
-As suggested structure, use two functions:
+As suggested program structure, use two functions:
-* `fit(X, y)` that will return `w` and
+ * `fit(X, y)` that will return `w` (the model) and
  * `predict(X, w)` that will return `y_hat`.
-You can encapsulate these functions in a class.
+You can encapsulate these functions in a class and, of course, add more parameters.

 4. As a stop criterion, you will use the number of misclassified examples.